splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

     :width: 50%
     :alt: This screenshot shows the Tag Spotlight details that are available when selecting an endpoint in endpoint performance

-In Tag Spotlight, Alex locates the 503 status codes and adds a filter Tag Spotlight for 503 responses.
+In Tag Spotlight, Alex locates the 503 status codes and adds a filter to Tag Spotlight for 503 responses.
 Now they can see that the latest version released today is responsible for the majority of the 503 responses.
 Having identified some latency associated with the 503 responses in the latest version, Alex consults with their team regarding the cause of the 503 responses.

 Summary
 ==========